RenardBleu/RenardBleu/README.md

 - 👋 Hi, I'm @RenardBleu and I'm French ^^
 - 👀 I am interested in IT
-- 🌱 I am currently learning json, java, gamemaker, html5, to create an online server.
+- 🌱 I am currently learning json, java and react
 - 💞️ I want to collaborate on the manufacture of a web server
 - 📫 How to reach me:
  discord (Renard Bleu # 4084) /